Skip to Main Content

 FAQs

-Members of OPPI (except Student Members, Pre-Candidate Members and Public Subscribers) are governed by the Professional Code of Practice.
-The discipline process is outlined in the OPPI By-Law in section 6 and Appendix II.
-The Discipline Committee itself has issued Rules of Practice and Procedure under the authority of section 6.6.1.5 of Appendix II to the By-Law.
-These rules govern the committee's administration and are available here
+Members of OPPI (except Student members, Pre-Candidate members and Public Subscribers) are governed by The Professional Code of Practice.
+The Complaints and Discipline provisions are outlined here and may be amended from time to time.
+The Discipline Committee itself has issued Rules of Practice and Procedure.
+These rules govern the committee's administration.

 In addition to the rules document, please see below related forms: